New street signs in St. Leonard's Tract represent its storied history

 SUBSCRIBE HERE

+The signs, which cost just less than $7,000 and are meant to represent the historical significance of the city's oldest neighborhood, were thought up and paid for by the St. Leonard's Tract Association, according to outgoing President Corrigan, 70, of Derby Avenue.

+"We decided that we wanted to do something special to kind of show our little area as being this historic area," Corrigan said.

-About a hundred people were in attendance, said Phyllis Lacca, president of Masterpiece Advertising.
-Among them was Kellyanne Conway, an adviser to President Donald J. Trump and a homeowner in the neighborhood.
+About a hundred people were in attendance at the ceremony at Suffolk Avenue and the Boardwalk, said Phyllis Lacca, president of Masterpiece Advertising.
+Among them was Kellyanne Conway, an adviser to President Donald J. Trump, native of Atco, Camden County, and a homeowner in the neighborhood.

 1 of 25